SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 Hint: The "Select Driver" option might only be available in special multiuser server setups, whereas the "Strategy" option is available in every Race situation.

 Note: The picture search will initially take some time, but the algorithm will learn the position of the Pitstop MFD during the initial run.
 Depending on your screen size and resolution the initial search will consume quite some CPU cycles.
 Therefore I advice to open the Pitstop MFD using one of the mode actions above once you are driving in a safe situation, to avoid lags later on.
-Simulator Controller will learn the position and will only search the much reduced screen area from now on and the CPU load will be 10 times less than before.
+Simulator Controller will learn the position and will only search the much reduced screen area from now on and the CPU load will be 10 times less than before

-Last, but not least, you can bind to actions from the Virtual Race Engineer to the "Pitstop" mode as well, therefore making these actions available together with the other actions, that handle the *Assetto Corsa Competizione* pitstop.

-	raceEngineerCommands: PitstopPlan *function*, PitstopPrepare *function*

-See the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) for the "Race Engineer" plugin above for more information.

 ## Plugin *AC*